CostlyDeveloper/Simple-NodeJs-AngularCLI-App/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.9.

+## Development client

+Run `ng serve` for a dev client server.
+Navigate to `http://localhost:4200/`.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `nodemon app.js` for a dev backend api server.

 ## User Story
 The application has 2 responsive pages, Home page, and Contact page.
 The user is able to fulfill the contact form on the contact page.